What is the main natural feature of Argentina wine country?

 - Rainfall in Argentina is low thanks to the rain shadow of the Andes.

 - Yes, irrigation is a must in Argentina.
 Luckily there is plenty of snowmelt which is used in spring and early summer flood irrigation.

 What forms of irrigation are used in Argentina?

-Flood irrigation - water comes from rivers of melting snow; used to be more common but is less so today;
+- Flood irrigation - water comes from mountain rivers or underground aquifers; used to be more common but is less so today;

 What are the weather hazards facing Argentinian vineyards?